This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Step 1: Get all ingredients for the southern collards out on the counter.

-Step 2: To save time, chop and measure all ingredients into separate bowls.
+Step 2: Chop and measure all ingredients into separate bowls to save time.

-Step 3: You don't want any surprises, so ensure your instant pot lid locks and turns on before getting started.
+Step 3: You don't want surprises, so ensure your instant pot lid locks and turns on before starting.

-Step 4: Follow the recipe and get ready for the best instant pot collard greens you will ever make.
+Step 4: Follow the recipe and get ready for the best Southern collard greens you will ever make.

-If you are looking for a healthier version of southern collard greens, this instant pot recipe bursting with amazing flavor is perfect for you.
+If you want a healthier version of southern collard greens, this instant pot recipe bursting with amazing flavor is perfect for you.

 Click here to subscribe to MY NEWSLETTER for easy and free recipes right into your inbox!